LorienMCS/checkerboard-exercise/readme.md

 On a new branch called `gradient`, write code to color the tiles using some sort of gradient.
 It does not need to look exactly like the image below, but it should have some sort of increasing/decreasing color values.

 ![Screen Shot 2015-05-12 at 10.17.24 PM.png](https://draftin.com:443/images/29114?token=rfd8xRPfnvVY9rkIhhzxIl8b3vWWgz6_sprT3mzf2K2uvZ39L9w6pHD4JlE8BxU6vmkDCTmxzm0kw7m2gbSNhBw)

-###Flashing Colors

-On a new branch called `flashing`, write code to change each tile's color to a new random color every 2 seconds.

-###Bonus: Audio

-Get some audio playing to accompany your trippy visuals, using only JS.
-No editing the HTML!